13 things to know about chemotherapy

 It is strongly recommended that patients use a barrier form of birth control, such as condoms, to prevent conception during chemotherapy.
 You may need to continue doing this for some time after cancer treatment ends.
 Talk to your doctor to find out if this applies to you.

-Request an appointment at MD Anderson online or by calling 1-877-632-6789.
+Request an appointment at MD Anderson online or call 1-877-632-6789.

 Our goal is not to make you sick with treatment, but to make you feel better.

-Mariela Blum-Murphy, M.D.
+Mariela Blum Murphy, M.D.

 Physician